 Canadian Training Centres

-Training Centre Funding Model
+Training Centre Funding Framework

-The objective of training centre funding is to provide funding support, in the form of a coaching grant, to support part-time and full-time coaching positions at various training centres across the country.
-The model defines and addresses the tiered training centre system as well as the various other parameters in determining funding eligibility.
+The objective of training centre funding is to provide coach funding support, in the form of a coaching grant, to support part-time and full-time coaching positions at various training centres across the country.
+The framework defines and addresses the tiered training centre system as well as the various other parameters in determining funding eligibility.

 - Recognition of the need for stable and predictable funding for centres to be able to maintain a salaried coach.

-- Notwithstanding the need for stability, recognition that some form of performance based funding is necessary in order to provide greater incentive during a given quadrennial.
+- Notwithstanding the need for stability, recognition that some form of performance-based funding is necessary in order to provide greater incentive during a given quadrennial.